 EMV, better known as credit card chip technology, has revolutionized what it means to take a secure card payment during a card present transaction.
 The computer chip embedded in many new credit cards makes cloning card data much more difficult, deterring fraud.

 But what advancements in technology have been created for merchants in a card not present environment?
 How can a business obtain a secure, authenticated payment when customer and merchant are not face-to-face?
-This level of security and CNP fraud prevention can be easily achieved through a digital signature solution paired with a card payment.
+This level of security and card not present (CNP) fraud prevention can be easily achieved through a digital signature solution paired with a card payment.